Back to jobs

 Programmatic Responsibilities

-• In collaboration with the Director of Education:
+• Work with the Director of Education to:

-• Recruit, hire, and onboard teaching artists and accompanists for Adult Programs.
+• Recruit, hire, onboard and liaise with teaching artists and accompanists for Adult Programs.

-• Respond to onsite programming issues in real time; troubleshoot registration problems and mediate conflicts between faculty, students, and staff as needed.
+• Respond to onsite programming issues in real time; address concerns with or between faculty, students, and staff as needed.

 • Serve as a designated Dance Center Fire Guard and assist in the event of an emergency.